 *Per the APPIC AAPI Online supplemental materials policy, only these supplemental materials should be submitted by internship applicants, and all clinical work samples must be stripped of client/patient identifying information.
 (For Phase II applicants only, these supplemental materials should not be uploaded to the AAPI Online.
 Applicants should have these materials ready, and be prepared to submit them via email when requested.)

-Our application deadline for Phase I of the 2019 Match is November 13, 2018.
-Candidates selected for an interview will be contacted by email no later than November 26, 2018.
-We believe that a face-to-face interview is essential for arriving at a mutual decision about selection; however, if it is not possible for a candidate to interview in person, a VSee interview can be arranged.
-Our interview period for Phase I of the 2019 Match will be December 3-19, 2018 and January 3-11, 2019.
+Our application deadline for Phase I of the 2019 Match is November 11, 2019.
+Candidates selected for an interview will be contacted by email no later than November 25, 2019.
+We believe that a face-to-face interview is essential for arriving at a mutual decision about selection; however, if it is not possible to interview in person, a Video interview (using VSee) can be arranged.
+Our interview period for Phase I of the Match will be December 3-19, 2019 and January 6-17, 2020.

 The following is a summary of our selection process: